Scavengers of the Mutant World: Gameplay

-Scavengers of the Mutant World is a game in which a tribe of humans lives in the ruins of Lau and their young people forage among the other post-nuclear-destruction ruins for anything.
+Scavengers of the Mutant World is a game where a tribe of humans dwells in the ruins of Lau, and their young people forage once per year through the other post-nuclear-destruction ruins for anything they can use.

 Reception

 Scorpia reviewed the game for Computer Gaming World, and stated that "Interstel may have attempted the impossible in trying to create a CRPG with replayability.
-Unfortunately, the rather limited goal of the game and the lack of a definite plotline works against it.
-In effect, players end up with a diversion rather than an absorbing adventure.
+Unfortunately, it was a rather limited goal for the game and the lack of a definite plotline works against it.
+In effect, the players end up with a diversion rather than an absorbing adventure.
 The good idea ends up being torpedoed by everything that comes before."

-Bruce E. Wiley for Quest Busters said "most of my negative feelings weren't the program's fault, but due to my disappointment with the game's failure to deliver on the packaging's promises.
+Bruce E. Wiley for Quest Busters said "Most of my negative feelings weren't the program's fault, but due to my disappointment with the game's failure to deliver on the packaging's promises.
 Scavengers is a nice, simple RPG that beginners will find enjoyable and interesting."